lkodinsson/MARS/Basic/PHB.md

 ### Armour

-Although a character can wear any amount of gear, such as boots, cloaks, clothes, gloves, helmets, rings, and so on, only some of these items are considered as *armour*.
-Armour exists in a few specific *equipment slots* when worn: *body*, *head*, *wrist*, and *feet*.
+Although a character can wear any amount of gear, such as clothes, gloves, boots, headgear, cloaks, accessories, and so on, only some of these items are considered *armour*.
+Armour exists in a few specific *armour slots* when worn: *body*, *head*, *hands*, and *feet*.
 Armour items will have some minor features, but usually they also have an armour class and a damage reduction.
 These values from all your slots are added together to provide a total armour class and damage reduction.

 Some armours will have a strength value listed.
 This value is the recommended strength required to wear that armour.
 If your maximum strength does not meet the requirement, then you get a penalty to your dexterity equal to half of the difference (rounded up).
 For example: if you have a maximum strength of 11, and you are wearing a piece of armour with a strength requirement of 16, you will get –3 to your dexterity.
 This is known as the *armour penalty*.

 ### Weapons

-Weapons are the means to inflict attacks upon opponents using the combat skills.
+Weapons are the means to inflict attacks upon opponents using combat skills.
 Weapons exist in multiple categories named after the combat skill required to use them.
 There is also a category of basic weapons, which can be used by anyone trained in any of the combat skills.
 Weapons will have both a listed damage roll value, and a damage type.
 Some creatures and armours may be weaker to certain damage types.
 Although unarmed attacks are not actually made with weapons, they are listed under the unarmed weapon category clarity on their stats.

 ### Carrying Capacity